UnknownPPirate/UnknownPPirate/README.md

 - 🌱 I’m currently learning **Java, Python**

-- 👨‍💻 All of my projects are available at [on github](on github)
+- 👨‍💻 All of my projects are available on github

-- 📝 I regularly write articles on [dev.to](dev.to)
+- 📝 I regularly write articles on dev.to

 - 💬 Ask me about **Python**

-- ⚡ Fun fact **he average age of a software engineer is 39 years.
+- ⚡ Fun fact **The average age of a software engineer is 39 years.
 I am 22, long way to go.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">